superchris/codemash-2024/index.md

 ---

-# Things we like
+# Why is this better?
+- Higher level of abstraction
-- Bi-directional
+- From request/response
-- Serve HTML from anywhere (include file://)
+- To events and state
 - State lives on the server
   - Not shared
   - Immutable

 ---

-# Other things we like
-- No longer request/response
-  - Event oriented
+# More goodies
-  - PubSub
+- Bi-directional
+- Serve HTML from anywhere
 - Real time is essentially free!
-  - Events can come from other sources
+  - Events can come from other sources that user interacation
   - Computing state and notifying clients is the same

 ---